Poikilos/pypicolcd/README.md

   * normally, long command writes 32 bytes (0x20), then if right side of chip needs to be accessed, short command is also called
     * writes next 32 bytes (short command must be called immediately after long command writes byte 31, due to relative positioning being the only way to access the right side of the chip aka odd zone)
     * therefore, accessing a block in an odd zone always requires first filling the even zone (for example, filling zone 1 block 3 requires filling zone 0 block 3 using long command with 32 bytes then calling short command to fill zone 1 block 3, where zone 1 and block 3 are implied by relative positioning, also with 32 bytes)
-* pypicolcd stores blocks separately so they can be sent to the graphics chip without slicing the list
+* pypicolcd stores blocks separately (in picolcd.framebuffers list) so they can be sent to the graphics chip without slicing the buffer (only one framebuffer is created for text type devices)

 ## Authors